Alta Schrock: Career

 In 1957, Schrock left her teaching position at Goshen College to return home to Western Maryland to found the Springs Historical Society, the Penn Alps Center, and the Spruce Forest Artisan Village, dedicated to preserving the heritage, folk art, and craft-work of the region.
 Schrock built Penn Alps into a tourist attraction, with an inn, restaurant, museum and craft shop where visitors could watch local artisans work and buy their products.
 Penn Alps held an annual Summerfest, drawing about a thousand people a day by the 1980s.

 Recognition

 Schrock was inducted into the Maryland Women's Hall of Fame in 1991.

 In 2007, the Maryland Historical Trust and the Maryland State Arts Council created a new award presented at the Maryland Traditions showcase, the Achievement in Living Traditions and Arts (ALTA) Award, named for Schrock.

 Death

-Schrock died on November 7, 2001, of circulatory illness at Memorial Hospital in Cumberland, Maryland.
+Schrock died on November 7, 2001, aged 90, of circulatory illness at Memorial Hospital in Cumberland, Maryland.